-DAV Public School Bharoli, Nadaun
+DAV Public school Bharoli, Nadaun

-Independence Day was celebrated at the school.
+Independence Day was celebrated here with great enthusiasm.
 Gitika Kapila, Chief Additional Judicial Magistrate, Nadaun, graced the occasion as the Chief Guest.
-Students and teachers performed song and dance items.
-The Chief Guest addressed the audience and motivated the students to be proud of their country and its heritage and culture.
-Principal Surjeet Kumar Rana encouraged the audience to respect their motherland always and be good citizens.
+Students and teachers mesmerised the audience with their performances on different patriotic presentations such as singing and dancing.
+Chief Guest Gitika Kapila addressed the audience with her valuable words and motivated the students to keep the spirits high.
+Principal Surjeet Kumar Rana encouraged the audience to respect our nation.

 Tribune Shorts